Alexey Nilov

 Alexey Gennadievich Nilov (Алексе́й Генна́дьевич Ни́лов; born 31 January 1964) is a Soviet and Russian film and theater actor.
 Honored Artist of the Russian Federation (2006).

 Biography

 Alexey Nilov was born in Leningrad on 31 January 1964, into a creative family.

 Nilov is an actor in the second generation.
-His father, actor Gennadi Nilov, the audience remembered one of the main roles in the famous Soviet comedy film Three Plus Two – the role of the chemist Stepan Ivanovich Sundukov and Major Committee for State Security of the Soviet Union – drama Anna Karamazoff.
+His father, actor Gennady Nilov, the audience remembered one of the main roles in the famous Soviet comedy film Three Plus Two – the role of the chemist Stepan Ivanovich Sundukov and Major Committee for State Security of the Soviet Union – drama Anna Karamazoff.

 In 1985, Nilov Jr. graduated from the acting department Russian State Institute of Performing Arts.
 The specialty film and theater actor.

 Immediately after graduation, one year served in the Soviet Army in the city of Chernigov.
 I got a military specialty miner-bomber.
 In 1986, during military service, he participated in the liquidation of consequences of the Chernobyl disaster.
 Is the liquidators of the Chernobyl accident I level.